 - The manufacturer of the defective or failed safety equipment

-Take action as soon as possible after a serious accident.
-In most cases, the statute of limitations could affect your ability to take legal action and get the money you deserve for your third-party workplace injury.
-If the statute of limitations expires, you might not be able to be fairly compensated.
-If you believe another party's negligence caused your injuries while performing your duty, you should come to The Law Offices of Sean M. Cleary and get a free evaluation of your case.
+But beware: take action as soon as possible after a serious accident.
+In most cases, the statute of limitations, or the deadline for filing your claim, could affect your ability to take legal action and get the money you deserve for your third-party workplace injury claim.
+If the statute of limitations expires, you may lose your right to be fairly compensated.